 Here are some ways to surround yourself with images of wealth and abundance so that you will attract even more into your life:

 - Make sure everything within sight looks clean and new.
 Repair broken items and re-paint old items if necessary.

 - Keep containers of food and drink more than half-full, to give the image of having plenty

 - Have fresh fruit available in a bowl or basket, or grow living plants (avoid dried flowers as this represents death and decay).

 - Store your small change in a glass bowl in a visible area to form the image of increasing wealth.

 The various traditions of feng shui suggest different wealth areas of the home or room.
 Apply the above feng shui wealth ideas to these areas for the best results:

-- the south-east section of the room or home
+- South-east section of the room or home

-- the back left corner of the room (facing the room from the entrance)
+- Back left corner of the room (facing the room from the entrance)

 Symbols of wealth